-- 1) Connect the power supply (12V) to the power connectors. - Connect the video/graphics source device to the HDMI input connector on each TX unit. - 3) Connect the video display device to the HDMI output connector on each RX unit. - 4) (Optional) Connect audio sources to the audio input connector of the TX if you want to test additional audio extension. - 5) (Optional) Connect audio output device (e.g. speaker or headphone) to the audio output connector of the RX if you want to test additional audio extension. - 6) (Optional) Connect RS232 devices as needed if you want to test RS232 serial extension between TX and RX units. - (Optional) Connect GbE compatible Ethernet devices as needed for testing the 1 Gig Ethernet ports of any TX or RX units. - (Optional) Connect compatible IR emitter modules to the IR output connectors of any TX or RX. - (Optional) Connect compatible IR receiver modules to the IR input connectors of any TX or RX. - (Optional) Connect a duplex, LC terminated multimode fiber from the SFP+ port of each TX and RX unit to any available 10G SFP+ ports of the 10GbE switch. - 11) Connect a 10G Ethernet cable (Cat-6a recommended) from the 10GbE port each TX and RX unit to any available 10GBaseT port. - 12) Connect the control PC to the GbE port of any HDTVIPA1200E / HDTVIPA1200D device or to a Cat-x port of the 10GbE switch (except the management/console port of the switch). - 13) The hardware setup is now complete.
+- 1) Connect the power supply (12V DC) to the power connectors. - Connect the video/graphics source device to the HDMI input connector on each TX unit. - 3) Connect the video display device to the HDMI output connector on each RX unit. - 4) (Optional) Connect audio sources to the audio input connector of the TX if you want to test additional audio extension. - 5) (Optional) Connect audio output device (e.g. speaker or headphone) to the audio output connector of the RX if you want to test additional audio extension. - 6) (Optional) Connect RS232 devices as needed if you want to test RS232 serial extension between TX and RX units. - (Optional) Connect GbE compatible Ethernet devices as needed for testing the 1 Gig Ethernet ports of any TX or RX units. - (Optional) Connect compatible IR emitter modules to the IR output connectors of any TX or RX. - (Optional) Connect compatible IR receiver modules to the IR input connectors of any TX or RX. - Connect a 10G Ethernet cable (Cat-6a recommended) from the 10GbE port each TX and RX unit to any available 10GBaseT port. - 11) Connect the control PC to the 10GbE port of any HDTVIPA100E / HDTVIPA100D device or to a Cat-x port of the 10GbE switch (except the management/console port of the switch). - 12) The hardware setup is now complete. - Note that any TX can also be connected directly to a RX without the 10GbE switch in the middle using Cat-x cable to test point to point functionality.